Authentication

 The access_token field will contain the token used to authenticate against the Uber Direct APIs.

 The expires_in field indicates the lifetime of the access token, provided in seconds.
-Tokens are valid for 30 days (2,592,000 seconds) and should be cached and re-used across requests until (or shortly before) expiration – NOT re-generated per request.
+Tokens are valid for 30 days (2,592,000 seconds) and should be cached and re-used across requests until (or shortly before) expiration.
+It should NOT be re-generated per request.
 Existing tokens cannot be refreshed, but new tokens can be created as many times as needed.

 Note: Client credential grant type requests will be rate limited to 100 requests per hour.